Amish-C-K/Elevate-Labs--task5/README.md

 ## ✅ Outcome

 This hands-on exercise helped me gain practical experience with Wireshark, understand how common internet protocols operate, and visualize real-time network activity and communication flow between systems.

----

-> _Created as part of a cybersecurity learning module._